Discoin/docs/users-guide.md

 |[SmoreBot#0560](https://bots.discord.pw/bots/290228059599142913)|`s.convert <Amount> <Currency>`|`s.transfer` also|

 ## Why do I need to give out my email?
-To prevent users bypassing daily limits by making multiple accounts, we use your email address to filter some of them out. **We do not record or store your email address**, as indicated in the source code.
-[We have a privacy policy, just in case.](https://github.com/austinhuang0131/Discoin/wiki/ToS-&-Privacy#privacy-policy)
+To prevent users bypassing daily limits by making multiple accounts, we use your email address to filter some of them out. **We do not record or store your email address**, [as indicated in the source code](https://github.com/MacDue/DiscoinRewrite/blob/master/discoin/users.php#L147).

 ## Can I spend Discoins?
 No. Discoin only exists during the transaction process and statistics: As a temporary currency, Discoin can only be converted from one currency to another; as a universal *unit* for calculating currency, it is only used for calculating exchange rates.